edgebitio/enclaver/docs/commands.md

 # Enclaver Commands

-Enclaver is shipped as a single binary that fulfills two main use-cases:
+Enclaver is shipped as a single `enclaver` binary that fulfills two main use-cases:

-1. Build enclave images, sign them and calculate attestations locally on a developer's machine
+1. Package an exising Docker image into a self-executing Enclaver container image for distribution
-1. Bootstrap and run the Nitro enclave on an EC2 machine
+1. Easily run a packaged Enclaver container image for testing - without typing long Docker commands

-TODO: Document flag vs env var vs manifest file behavior for configuration.
-See [issue #78](https://github.com/edgebitio/enclaver/issues/78)
+In production, `enclaver build` should be used in a CI workflow, and the container images that it creates can be distributed and run using existing container registries, Docker, Kubernetes, etc.

 ## Build